Implicit transaction costs and the fundamental theorems of asset pricing: The market model

 \subsection{Transaction costs}

 Trading in the stock, that is, buying or selling the stock, incurs transaction costs.
-According to Keim and Madhavan (1995), these costs can be divided in explicit and implicit.
+According to Keim \& Madhavan (1995), these costs can be divided in explicit and implicit.
 Examples of explicit costs include brokerage commissions, administrative costs, and transaction securities taxes.
-On the other hand, implicit transaction costs concern the difference between the transaction price, namely, the price that the investor pays for the stock, and the price that would prevail without the trade happening.
+On the other hand, the measurement of the implicit transaction costs is usually concerned with comparing the transaction price, namely, the price that the investor pays or receives for the stock, and the price that would prevail without the trade happening.
 While explicit costs are easy to track in practice, the measurement of implicit costs would require a benchmark price against which to compare the transaction and the non-transaction price.

 This paper ignores the explicit costs and focus only on the implicit costs.
-In this paragraph, we look at how these costs can be explicitly measured.
+In this subsection, we look at how these costs can be explicitly measured.
 The next section shows how these costs can be included in a self-financing portfolio.